faiez77/e-commerce_mysql_analytics/README.md

 Top‑performing products and categories

+Customer Segmentation Using RFM analysis .

+## Business Questions Answered
+- How is monthly revenue trending?
+- What is the month-over-month sales growth?
+- Which products and categories generate the most revenue?
+- Who are the most valuable customers?
+- Which customers are at risk of churn?

 The goal is to convert raw transactional data into decision‑ready insights.

 🔹 Dataset Description

 The data is synthetic (sample data) but modeled after real production schemas.

 Tables Used